Bonded-particle model for magneto-elastic rods: Abstract

 \section{Abstract}

 { We develop a bonded-particle model for magneto-elastic rods that unifies large deformations, contact, and long-range magnetic interactions within a single discrete-element framework.
-The rod is discretized into orientable particles connected by co-rotational bonds that capture stretching, shearing, bending, and twisting through a symmetric decomposition of relative displacement and rotation.
+The rod is discretized into orientable particles connected by co-rotational bonds that capture stretching, shearing, twisting, and bending through a symmetric decomposition of relative displacement and rotation.
 Magnetic coupling is introduced at the particle level: each particle carries a dipole moment that rotates with it, enabling both external-field actuation and long-range dipole--dipole interactions without modifying the structural formulation.
 We implement the model in LAMMPS to take advantage of its parallel efficiency, long-range electrostatic solvers, and multiphysics capabilities.
-We validate the framework against three benchmark problems: writhing instabilities of straight and curved rods under extreme twisting, large deflections of magnetized beams in uniform and constant-gradient fields, and mechanical hysteresis of helical rods with dipole--dipole interactions.
+We validate the model on three problems spanning writhing instabilities, non-uniform magnetic actuation, and dipole-induced mechanical hysteresis.
 To demonstrate multiphysics capability, we couple the model with a lattice Boltzmann fluid solver via the immersed boundary method and simulate filaments in oscillatory channel flow and fluid pumping by magnetically actuated cilia arrays.
-Across all examples, the model shows good agreement with experimental, analytical, and numerical reference results. } \keywords{magneto-elastic rods, bonded-particle method, discrete element method, co-rotational formulation, fluid--structure interaction, LAMMPS}
+Across all examples, the model shows good agreement with experimental, analytical, and numerical reference results. } \keywords{magneto-elastic rods, bonded-particle model, discrete element method, co-rotational formulation, fluid--structure interaction, LAMMPS}